s-makin/discourse-offline-helper/README.md

 ### Documentation requirements

 This tool takes into account several common variations between different Discourse sets, but not all.
-In order for it to work as smoothly as possible, there are a few simple requirements that the documentation set must fulfill.
+For it to work as smoothly as possible, the documentation set must fulfill a few requirements.

-Conditions marked `(mandatory)` are strictly needed for the script to work as-is.

 Conditions marked `(recommended)` shouldn't crash the program, but you will probably get wonky results.

 > [!TIP]
-> This tool was intentionally built to be modular and adaptable, so if any of those requirements don't work for you, please submit an issue or contact @avgomes on Mattermost so we can customize the behavior of the tool.
+> This tool was intentionally built to be modular and adaptable, so if any of those requirements don't work for you, please submit an issue or contact @avgomes on Mattermost so we can customize the behavior of the tool for you.

 #### Navigation table requirements

-Requirement: (mandatory) The navigation table is wrapped in `[details=Navigation]`.
-This will no longer be necessary when the option to provide a text file containing the table is added in the near future.
+**Requirement**: (mandatory) The navigation table is wrapped in `[details=Navigation]`.
 ```
 [details=Navigation]